How to Get Rid of Mealybugs on Succulents?

 In general, spraying 70% isopropyl alcohol is recommended if the infestation is not severe.
 Again, test it in a small area of the plant before applying the whole infected plant.
-To avoid getting the plants damaged, a test run won't go wrong with any insecticide!
-Make sure to spray new growth and the undersides of the leaves and let them get fully wet.
+Before causing potential damage to plants, a test run won't go wrong with any insecticide!
+Make sure to spray new growth and the undersides of the leaves and let them get thoroughly wet.

-For some species which are extremely sensitive to alcohol, using q-tips to dab on the alcohol is better and diluting the alcohol with water is another effective way.
+Using q-tips to dab on the alcohol is better for some susceptible species, and diluting the alcohol with water is another effective way.

 Neem Oil Treatment

 70% isopropyl alcohol is safe for most all succulents to apply.
 If you are looking for other ways to replace it, neem oil spray solution won't go wrong.